paulasopena/ASTERIX/README.md

 # ASTERIX DECODER

-This project is a decoder and simulator of the information provided in the ASTERIX (All-purpose Structured EUROCONTROL Surveillance Information Exchange ) protocol.
+This project is a decoder and simulator of the information provided in the ASTERIX (All-purpose Structured EUROCONTROL Surveillance Information Exchange ) standard.
+The surveillance sensors exchange information with this standarized format (ASTERIX) and to understand the information it is really important to understand how to decode this information.
+The way of decoding this information is the core of the project.

+ASTERIX classifies its information into different categories depending on the information exchanged.
+Each surveillance sensor has associated at least one category.
+The category that has been decoded in this project is **CAT048**.

 ## TECHNOLOGY CHOSEN